White Horse Village Corporate Compliance & Ethics Program

 Dave Kelble has been appointed by the President & Chief Executive Officer and the Board of Directors as the Compliance Officer and is responsible for coordinating the day-to-day compliance activities.
 These activities include audits, responses to hotline calls, and leading the organization’s Compliance Committee.

-White Horse Village Inc.’s Compliance Committee is comprised of the Compliance Officer, Privacy Officer, Security Officer, President & CEO and other key staff positions.
-The Compliance Officer is the chairperson for this committee.
+White Horse Village Inc.’s Compliance Committee is comprised of the Compliance Officer, Privacy Officer, Security Officer, President & CEO, and other key staff positions.
+The Compliance Officer is the chairperson of this committee.
 The committee meets at least quarterly, and more frequently as needed.

 As team members, we share a commitment to legal, ethical, and professional conduct in everything that we do.

 The success of White Horse Village Inc. as a provider of healthcare and other services depends on you, your personal and professional integrity, your responsibility to act in good faith, and your obligation to do the right things for the right reasons.

 The Compliance & Ethics Program provides principles and standards to guide you in meeting your legal, ethical, and professional responsibilities.
 As a team member, you are responsible for supporting the Compliance & Ethics Program in every aspect of your workplace behavior.
 Your continued working relationship with White Horse Village Inc. includes understanding and adhering to the Compliance & Ethics Program.